Macmod/STARS/README.md

 TODO: Add picture

-**Stars** is a multi-cloud DNS record scanner that aims to help cybersecurity/IT analysts identify dangling CNAME records in their cloud DNS services that could possibly lead to subdomain takeover scenarios.
+**STARS** is a multi-cloud DNS record scanner that aims to help cybersecurity/IT analysts identify dangling CNAME records in their cloud DNS services that could possibly lead to subdomain takeover scenarios.

 This is a small tool that uses some of the takeover ideas from [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz/) for defensive purposes in cloud environments.
-For each CNAME domain registered in a cloud environment, the tool generates takeover factors (factors that could indicate a subdomain takeover scenario) and mitigation factors (factors that possibly mitigate that scenario).
-The factors identified by this tool **should not be taken as definitive proof** of a subdomain takeover scenario on a domain, but rather that a domain should be reviewed.
+For each CNAME domain registered in a cloud environment, the tool generates **takeover factors** (factors that could indicate a subdomain takeover scenario) and **mitigation factors** (factors that possibly mitigate that scenario).
+The factors identified by this tool **should not be taken as definitive proof** of a subdomain takeover scenario on a domain, but rather **that a domain should be reviewed**.

 Subdomain takeovers are complex issues that often happen because of a lack of appropriate processes of management/review in DNS zones, which is a common issue in large corporations.
 This tool can be used to find possible takeover issues in cloud DNS environments which host multiple zones with large record sets.

-# Heuristics
+# Checks

-The logic of this tool is described in the following diagram:
+Currently the tool performs the following checks:

-TODO: Paste diagram
+## Takeover Factors
+- **DNS_NXDOMAIN** - The target domain resolves as NXDOMAIN
+- **WEB_NOTFOUND** - The target domain returns a 404
+- **WEB_FINGERPRINT** - The page at the target domain contains patterns related to a decomissioned page (such as "isn't available" or "doesn't exist")

+## Mitigation Factors
+- **PRIVATE_ZONE** - The zone where the source domain is hosted is private
+- **AZURE_VERIFICATION_TXT** - There is a TXT entry for an Azure verification code at `asuid.source_domain`

 # Prerequisites